-At BCS we have almost a hundred Chromebooks which the students use for a variety of projects and studies.
+At BCS we have almost two hundred Chromebooks which the students use for a variety of projects and studies.
 During weekly technology classes the students learn how to use common software programs including those for presentation preparation, as well as responsible web surfing for research, website design and general computer competencies.

 Since God’s gift of language is intended for communication, enjoyment and praise, we affirm that students need skills in reading, writing, speaking and listening and thus develop their gifts to God’s honour.

 For Junior and Senior Kindergarten, Language Arts emphasizes good speaking and listening habits and reading readiness skills.
 For Grades 1-8, our Language Arts program includes literature (reading and comprehension of poetry, short stories and novels), phonics, grammar, spelling, vocabulary studies, creative writing, journaling (once or twice a week), silent reading and read-aloud time.